Ayanghosh-agno/healthbay/README.md

 **So, how everything works?**

 ### Backend
-Our backend is built in Flask and Node.js(used for multithread application), connected to a SQLite Database.
+Our backend is built in Flask and Node.js(used for running async multithread operations), connected to an SQLite Database.
 Moreover, all of the ML processings are being performed on AI platform which comes along with GCP.
-The central server connects with the NodeMCU via MQTT which is primarily attached with two other sensors, MAX30100 and HDx-2 which helps in monitoring Pulse beats and SPO2 levels respectively along with vibration, in case if sudden-fall is triggered.
-We use a pretrained and an another custom made model, which we run on the AI platform to analyse health diseases (datasets mentioned below).
-Medical records are stored in the GCS bucket where we keep a worker to intiate an action while we store the records on the Blockchain which can be accessed via [here](https://www.api.healthbay.us/blockchain).
+The central server connects with the NodeMCU via MQTT which is primarily attached with two other sensors, MAX30100 and HDx-2 which helps in monitoring Pulse beats and SPO2 levels respectively along with vibration, in case of sudden-fall is triggered.
+We use a pre-trained and another custom-made model, which we run on the AI platform to analyze health diseases (datasets mentioned below).
+Medical records are stored in the GCS bucket where we keep a worker to initiate an action while we store the records on the Blockchain which can be accessed via [here](https://www.api.healthbay.us/blockchain).
 The database connection is established with SQLite and an NGINX reverse proxy is set up for load balancing.
 All of the responses and requests are routed via REST.

 For the Blockchain part,
 ![blockchain](https://i.postimg.cc/q7WcQhLZ/blockchain-uo.jpg)

-• **Data Analysis** : For rapid flow, we took the help of three kaggle notebooks as mentioned below.
+• **Data Analysis** : For rapid flow, we took the help of three Kaggle notebooks as mentioned below.
 - Heart Disease Classifications (@cdabakoglu Kaggle) : https://bit.ly/3eQNEH1
 - Predicting heart disease using machine learning (@faressayah Kaggle) : https://bit.ly/3xHxKaj
 - Heart Fail:Analysis and Quick-prediction (@nayansakhiya Kaggle) : https://bit.ly/3tdPd6Z